View free policies procedures examples from all manuals. No obligation, no credit card!

 8. Supply Chain Failures.

 Sometimes you have to contract out the work.
 But managing contractors has inherent risks too.
 Contractors may not have the skill level required for the task.
 Contractor’s multi-task in order to stay busy, and multitasking introduces complexity and schedule risk.
-It sounds so easy to contract out some of the work to your supply chain but it actually adds to complexity unless you have clearly defined requirements agreed to first.
+It sounds so easy to contract out some of the work to your supply chain but it actually adds to complexity (which can lead to causes of project management failures) unless you have clearly defined requirements agreed to first.

 9. Scope Creep or Poor Impact Analysis.